... just what do you plan to do with it?

-In our attention-deprived age it is a critical question I'm beginning to believe few, if any, marketers and communicators are asking with enough intention.
+In our attention-deprived age it is a critical question I'm beginning to believe few, if any, marketers and communicators ask with enough intention.

 I was reminded of this yesterday while walking pass an outdoor signboard for a theatre in my neighborhood.
 Poorly painted, it lists the name of the current production and its running dates.

 Now this is fine info if you (1) already know what the show is about, and (2) are likely to attend a performance ... in other words, if you're already knowledgeable and predisposed to act.

 That's not going to be most people, yet the theatre tells nothing to entice the interests of any of the uniformed whose attention the mere presence of the sign might attract.

 So what could/should their sign say?

 - That this play won the Tony award for best actress and the theatre is offering its Midwest premiere.

 - The box office phone number or web link so you can order tickets on the spot.

 - Go to a copy center and enlarge one of their promo fliers into a laminated poster and put that on the signboard to reinforce the visual identity they've already spent time creating.

 - Add a voice mailbox number people could dial to listen to what actual patrons say about the show (assumes they would be smart enough to collect reviews like that).